 Written by Stewart Green

-To link to the original article and many more informative articles, please follow the original link on LiveAbout.com
+For the original article and many more informative articles, please visit LiveAbout.com

-Using your hands and feet and making four points of contact with the rock surface is based on all rock climbing movement.
-How you use your fingers, hands, and feet--your handholds and footholds--to attach yourself to the rock is fundamental to climbing effectively and efficiently.
+Using your hands and feet to make four points of contact with the rock surface is based on all rock climbing movements.
+How you use your fingers, hands, and feet (your handholds and footholds) to attach yourself to the rock is fundamental to climbing effectively and efficiently.

 Keep Your Weight Over Your Feet

 One of the basic climbing movement techniques is to rely on your feet and legs to propel you up a vertical rock face.
-Your legs are stronger than your arms, so if you keep most of your body weight over your feet, your arms are less likely to get tired, and you're less likely to get pumped and fall off a route.
+Your legs are stronger than your arms.
+If you keep most of your body weight over your feet, your arms are less likely to get tired.
+In turn, you're less likely to fall off a route.
 Learn more about good footwork and tips to help you climb better.

 Learn to Use Your Hands

-As you advance and grow as a rock climber, you need to use your hands and arms to progress and climb more challenging routes.
+As you advance and grow as a rock climber, you need to use your hands and arms to progress on more challenging routes.
 On steep rock faces, you can't always rely on your feet to support most of your weight.
 You have to use your hands and arms to support your body's weight.
 You can't reach up and grab big holds every time you move.
-Many handholds are not that good or very big, so you have to learn specialized hand positions to use those holds effectively.
+Many handholds are not very big, so you have to learn specialized hand positions to use those holds effectively.